Alina Gorbacheva: 2023–24 season

-Gorbacheva started off by winning silver at the 2023 Russian Grand Prix Stages 2 and 4.
+Gorbacheva started off by winning silver at the 2023 Russian Grand Prix II, Omsk and at the 2023 Russian Grand Prix IV, Kazan.
 She then went on to place sixth at the 2024 Russian Championships.

-She finished the season by placing fourth at the 2024 Russian Grand Prix Final.
+She ultimately finished the season by placing fourth at the 2024 Russian Grand Prix Final.

-2024–25 season
+2024–25 season: National bronze medal

-Assigned to compete at the 2024 Russian Grand Prix Stages 3 and 5, Gorbacheva respectively won silver and gold.
+Assigned to compete at the 2025 Russian Grand Prix III, Krasnoyarsk and the 2024 Russian Grand Prix V, St. Petersburg, Gorbacheva won silver and gold, respectively.
 In December, at the 2025 Russian Championships, Gorbacheva placed second in the short program and sixth in the free skate, winning the bronze medal overall behind Adeliia Petrosian and Daria Sadkova.

 Two months later, Gorbacheva won the silver medal at the 2025 Russian Grand Prix Final behind Petrosian.

-2025–26 season
+2025–26 season: Olympic alternate & Injury

 In May 2025, the International Skating Union announced that Gorbacheva and Adeliia Petrosian had both been approved as Individual Neutral Athletes (AIN).
 Petrosian will be able to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics, while Gorbacheva is the reserve.

 In the same month, it was reported that Gorbacheva would no longer represent her long-time base of Tver but would instead represent St. Petersburg and skate for Tamara Moskvina's club.
 The news stated that the parting was amicable.
-Initially, Gorbacheva and her team were offered an oppotunity to train in her hometown in Krasnodar Krai but they ultimately chose to train in Khimki near Moscow instead.
+Initially, Gorbacheva and her team were offered an opportunity to train in her hometown in Krasnodar Krai but they ultimately chose to train in Khimki near Moscow instead.

+She began her season in November by winning silver at the 2025 Russian Grand Prix IV, Moscow and bronze at the 2025 Russian Grand Prix V, Omsk.
+Alina withdrew from the 2026 Russian Championships due to a knee injury.
+She sought treatment and knee surgery in Germany, with an expected six to ten-month recovery period.

+2026–27 season

+Gorbacheva confirmed that she had recovered from surgery and had returned to training.
+"A new season is ahead, and finally, an international one.
+There is so much to look forward to.
+I hope my recovery keeps moving this well, and very soon I’ll be back with my triples, quads, and big goals" she shares.

+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are be required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Gorbacheva's application was approved, making her eligible to compete internationally as a neutral athlete.